karimarttila/go/simpleserver/README.md

 I use [IntelliJ IDEA](https://www.jetbrains.com/idea/) for Java programming, [PyCharm](https://www.jetbrains.com/pycharm) for Python programming and IntelliJ IDEA with [Cursive](https://cursive-ide.com/) plugin for Clojure programming.
 Since GoLand, PyCharm and IDEA are provided by the same company (JetBrains) they provide very similar look-and-feel.
 So, there are a lot of synergy benefits to use the same IDE for several programming languages.

+GoLand is really great for Go development.
+I create a test run configuration for each package and while I was developing that package I once in a while ran the equivalent GoLand test run configuration.
+And if there were some errors it was very fast to add a debugger breakpoint to the failed test, hit the debugger and check the system state (variable values...) in the breakpoint.
+Go compiles extremely fast and the GoLand debugger starts blazingly fast so developing Go code like this was really fast.
+Using the GoLand debuggur it's also a nice way to look what's inside the standard library entities.

 # Code Format